Is AI good at "pretending to be smart"? The true intelligence of AI like ChatGPT and what the future holds

 You may be thinking, "So, is LLM no good anymore?"
 But that's not the case!
 There is a powerful helper who can make up for the weaknesses of LLM and make you smarter.Knowledge Graph".

-Knowledge graphs may sound difficult, but in simple terms,A record that organizes and clearly records the "connections" between informationFor example, information like "John writes an AI blog" and "AI blogs are for beginners" are connected with lines to create a diagram.
+Knowledge graphs may sound difficult, but in simple terms,A record that organizes and clearly records the "connections" between informationFor example, "John writes an AI blog" or "AI blogs areBeginnersIt's like connecting information like "is this person?" with lines to create a diagram.
 A family tree can also be considered a type of knowledge graph that records the relationships between people.

 While LLM is good at manipulating "words," Knowledge Graph is good at grasping the "relationships" and "structures" of things.
 By combining these two, AI can become smarter and more trustworthy!